veevelder/quick-combat/README.md

 Hit the Combat Toggle Keybind hot key, a warning will pop up to make sure it wasn't an accident.

-Will remove all combatants, and if experience tracking was enabled will find all defeated NPCs, calculate experience and display a chat box with all PCs experience.
+Will remove all combatants, and if experience tracking was enabled (for the available systems) it will find all defeated NPCs, calculate experience and display a chat box with all PCs experience.

 ![Quick End Experience](images/experience-tracking.png)

 ### Setup Combat Playlist Example
 ![Quick Combat Playlist](images/settings-withplaylist.png)

-Setup Quick Combat to use the "Combat" playlist, start the "Background" playlist.
+Open the Quick Combat Playlist window to configure any number of playlists.
+* If you have multiple playlists defined for any scene or no scenes it is recommend to enable the Choose Playlist option.
+Otherwise a random playlist will be chosen to start when combat starts.

 ![Quick Combat Background Playlist](images/playlist.png)